Skip to main content

 • Validator bootstrapping: Must attract sufficient stake for economic security

 Cowboy accepts these trade-offs because the alternative—forcing autonomous Python agents into EVM constraints or waiting years for ZK-Python infrastructure—would compromise the core value proposition.
-The bridge design mitigates cross-chain risk through validator committees, rate limits, and future optimistic fallback paths.
+Cross-chain risk is mitigated by keeping bridge selection in governance (the protocol maintains no bridge validator set of its own), rate-limiting corridors, and settling cross-chain flows through conservation-checked intents rather than freeform bridge calls.

 Ethereum Interoperability